boazsegev/plezi-website/docs/guides/controllers.html.md

 ### The `requested_method` method

 This method review's the request and returns the name of the controller method that was invoked.

+This method can be useful within the `before` and `after` callbacks, allowing for authentication requirements or exemptions.

 ### The `redirect_to` method (Http)